karl-johan-grahn/helm-registry/README.md

 Everything needed to host a Helm registry is the ability to host the `index.yaml` file and the `.tgz` package files.

-For this assignment, `GitHub` will be used as a private charts repository to avoid the need to manage a separate web server.
+For this assignment, `GitHub` will be used as a charts repository to avoid the need to manage a separate web server.
 Files will be accessed as if GitHub was a simple HTTP server hosting raw files.
 Github provides this feature via `raw.githubusercontent.com`.
 In order for Helm to be able